senzing-garage/knowledge-base/proposals/file-layout.md

 ## Net

+Given all of the background from above, what needs changing?

+1. RPMs deliver versioned packages.
-1. RPM delivers versioned packages and updates `/opt/senzing/data` and `/opt/senzing/g2` links.
+   RPMs update `/opt/senzing/data` and `/opt/senzing/g2` links.
+   RPMs do not initialize nor modify `etc` or `var` directories.
    Example:

     ```console